-The Best Cheap Pet Insurance
+The Best Cheap Pet Insurance Providers

 The best cheap pet insurance offers comprehensive coverage, no annual limits, and top-notch customer service.
 To help you compare your options, we took a deep dive into our top picks’ premiums, deductibles, and reimbursement options.
 But because your premium is unique to your pet, you’ll want to compare quotes from all three.

 The Best Cheap Pet Insurlowance Providers: Summed Up

 Best for Low Premiums

 There’s no fine print when it comes to Figo’s unlimited coverage.
 It extends to exam fees, reimburses you within 30 days, and even waives coinsurance and deductibles if your pet needs lifesaving care — features no other provider offers.

 Its broad coverage doesn’t hide any massive exclusions or long coverage waiting periods, either.
 If your vet says your particular dog or cat is likely to face an expensive illness throughout its life, such as hip dysplasia — a common (and costly) issue for big dogs — you’re going to need more coverage than someone who owns a pet with little risk (like an indoor cat).

 Figo enables you to tailor your coverage and monthly premium in a few ways.
 First, you can choose one of three base plans that offer different coverage and maximum yearly benefit amounts.
 We recommend the unlimited “Ultimate” plan; the Essential and Preferred plan come with a lower premium, but they cap out at $10,000 and $14,000 in yearly benefits, respectively.